How To Get To Saint Paul de Vence from Nice - Emma Jane Explores

 Where to stay near Saint Paul de Vence?

 Being a small hilltop village, there are limited accommodation options in St Paul de Vence.
 Many people like to make one of the bigger French Riviera towns their home base and explore Saint Paul de Vence on a day trip.
+I chose to base myself in Nice for the duration of my stay in the French Riviera region, where I can wholeheartedly recommend the Mercure Nice Marché Aux Fleurs as a great accommodation option.

 However, there are several lovely options for hotels in St Paul de Vence for those wanting a longer stay.
 Le Saint Paul is located in the heart of the village itself as is La Colombe d’Or.
 Both of these are restaurant-hotels and are very luxurious.

-Other five star options are located just outside the ramparts and boast gorgeous views, such as La Grande Bastide or Le Domain Du Mas De Pierre.
+Other five star options are located just outside the ramparts and boast gorgeous views, such as La Grande Bastide or Le Domain Du Mas De Pierre

 What to do on a day trip in Saint-Paul de Vence?